altocodenl/cell/readme.md

 - Cell can also be a service, a database and an interface maker.

 These new features are built on top of the same mechanisms that make the spreadsheet possible in the first place: everything being referenceable and dependencies automatically updating.

+## For programmers coming from...

+### Erlang

+No notion of processes.
+Errors are stopping values that bubble all the way up to the caller.
+The system is never broken.

+### Lisp

+No explicit parens, use instead lines to put multiple elements.

+Instead of just lists and atoms, there are lists and hashes.

+Macros are done on paths.
+Macros are *only* about selectively unfreezing some definitions before they are frozen again.

+### Datomic

+The table, attribute and value can be seen as the path.
+Transactions with timestamps can be added.
+I am still figuring out how to implement the "retract" notion, in that the previous value should start to be valid.
+This should be built on top and I'd like for a system like this to be part of the core.

+### Go

+Rather than channels, we can have built in queues that can allow up to n processes in parallel.

+For now, I don't see a need for explicit coroutines, but I need to review this again when we're further down the road.

+### Typed languages

+Define types as validations.
+The requirements from the calls will bubble up on the editor (note: TODO) so you can see what's expected of you in a call.
+This is the essence of the value of a type system, from the perspective of human performance.
+As for computer performance, we'll deal with that when we build a fast way to operate on paths.

 ## Innovations of cell